November Newsletter Ideas for Food Bloggers

 • Halloween – more down below (it deserves it’s own section!)

-• Diwali runs from November 10-15th (2023) and late October is a great time to start trickling out content if this is a good fit for you.
+• Diwali runs from October 29th – November 3 (2024) with the main festivities happening on November 1st.
+Mid October is a great time to start trickling out content if this is a good fit for you.

 • If you have digital products (ebooks, shopping lists, menu planners etc,) around preparing for any of the remaining holidays in the year – Halloween, Thanksgiving, Diwali, Hanukkah, Christmas, or New Years now is the time to be actively promoting them to your list every week for the remainder of the year.